N - R Definitions

 A two-member unit of the Parole Board comprised of either two Board Members or one Board Member and one Hearing Examiner, empowered to make parole release decisions and recommitment decisions.

 The term refers to the highest form of executive clemency, freeing a person from the legal consequences of the person’s crime.
 It is forgiveness only and does not establish innocence, nor does it erase the fact of conviction.
 Legally, it has the effect of clearing the person's name so that a conviction is not held against the individual for such purposes as Civil Service Commission examinations, deportation, being bonded, and holding public office.
 The granting of a pardon does not result in automatic expungement of the applicant's record.

-An instrument used by the Board to assist in the process of parole consideration
+An instrument used by the PA Board of Probation and Parole to assist in the process of parole consideration

 Rescinding a grant of parole for good cause other than a violation of a parole condition or a conviction of a crime committed during the period of parole

 PBPP-39 (order to detain and commit)

 The official Board document informing a correctional facility that a parolee has been recommitted.
 It defines service of backtime credit and, when appropriate, gives the newly calculated maximum sentence date

 Philadelphia Photo Number